jadecobra/python_tdd_exercises/source/how_to/pass_values.rst

 review
 *********************************************************************************

-Here are the tests I ran to see what happens when I pass :ref:`Python basic data structures<data structures>` from a test to a program_ and place them in an `f-string`_ which is one way to do :ref:`string interpolation`
+Here are the tests I ran to see what happens when I pass :ref:`Python basic data structures<data structures>` from a test to a program_ and place them in an `f-string`_ which is one way to do :ref:`string interpolation<what is string interpolation?>`

 * `test_passing_a_string`_
 * `test_passing_a_class`_